rkourdis/trajopt/README.md

 _The output file `backflip_v4.hdf5` contains torques, joint positions and velocities and can be executed on the Solo-12 hardware._

 ### Improvements
-- Implicit contact time optimization - write the optimization problem as an LCP
+- Implicit contact time optimization - optimization problem as an LCP
 - Better initial guess generation - maybe optimize a guess with the torso as a single rigid body?
 - Better interface for toggling constraints / objectives via the CLI